MOSEK/mosek.rust/doc/source/api.rst

     ``maxnumcon : i32``

 Obtains the number of preallocated constraints in the optimization task.
-When this number of constraints is reached |mosek| will automatically allocate more space for constraints.

 .. index:: get_max_num_cone